tehkillerbee/mopidy-tidal/README.md

 when playlists are looked up.
 A value of zero makes the behaviour of `mopidy-tidal` quite akin to the current behaviour of `mopidy-spotify`.

+**lazy (Optional):**: Whether to connect lazily, i.e. when required, rather than at startup.
+In lazy mode Mopidy-Tidal will only try to connect when something tries to access a resource provided by Tidal.
+Since failed connections due to network errors do not overwrite cached credentials (see below) and Mopidy handles exceptions in plugins gracefully, lazy mode allows Mopidy to continue to run even with intermittent or non-existent network access (although you will obviously be unable to play any streamed music if you cannot access the network).
+When the network comes back Mopidy will be able to play tidal content again.
+This may be desirable on mobile internet connections, or when a server is used with multiple backends and a failure with Tidal should not prevent other services from running.

+Lazy mode is off by default for backwards compatibility and to make the first login easier (since mopidy will not block in lazy mode until you try to access Tidal).

 ## OAuth Flow

 Using the OAuth flow, you have to visit a link to connect the mopidy app to your Tidal account.